-There is no sensitivity analysis prepared for unquo 2017 which were carried at amortised cost.
+There is no sensitivity analysis prepared for unquoted equity investments at FVOCI and FVTPL as at 31 December 2017 which were carried at amortised cost.

 (iv) Hedge accounting

 Net investment hedges

 At the reporting date, the Group has designated certain foreign currency denominated interest-bearing borrowings and cross-currency swaps to hedge against the currency risk arising from the Group's net investments in certain subsidiaries in the United States of America, Europe, China, Australia, Germany, Maldives and Japan.